Iubenda logo

 The best idea is to add them to your site’s footer, so that they are always visible and accessible.

-Anyway, please note that in certain cases (an eCommerce, for example), a link in the footer is not enough: to maximize legality, ask your users to agree to your Terms and Conditions.
+Anyway, please note that in certain cases (an ecommerce, for example), a link in the footer is not enough: to maximize legality, ask your users to agree to your Terms and Conditions.

-Create your Terms and Conditions with our Terms and Conditions Generator
+Use our Terms and Conditions Generator

 After reading the steps above, you might be asking yourself how to put this information together.